 All the settings for periodic imports are the same as for uploaded imports.
 For periodic imports you also have to link columns to fields and you also can assign the key columns.
 The only difference is that the import dialog has an extra tab that you can use to set the import interval.

 Dates in Copernica normally use the YYYY-MM-DD hh:mm:ss notation.
 This is a useful notation because such dates can easily be sorted.
 However, in some languages dates are displayed in a different order (like DD-MM-YYYY) which could confuse the import algorithm.
 It is therefore best to include only dates in the recommended YYYY-MM-DD format in input files.

 But if you do use a different format, you can use the option to automatically convert these wrong dates.
 Dates in other formats are automatically recognized and converted to our notation.
 However, this is not a 100% safe conversion.
 The date 03-09-1980 can be read as 3 September or as 9 March.
 So it is better not to rely on this conversion and always upload files that use the Copernica format.

 Invalid dates are ignored and are converted into 0000-00-00 dates.

 If you make a mistake with your import, you may overwrite your entire database with wrong data.
 This makes it very important to stay concentrated!
-There are some tricks to rollback some of the effects of a wrong import, but it is way better to not make a mistake in the first place.
+There are some tricks to rollback some of the effects of a wrong import, but prevention is always better than a cure.

 Did the import modify profiles that you want to bring back to their original state?
 Individual profiles have a rollback feature, but this feature can only be used one profile at a time.
-You can also ask Copernica to install a backup of your database, but you might be charged extra for that.
+You can also ask Copernica to install a backup of your database, however we charge an extra fee for rolling back a database.